 • I could have done it better myself!

 Rather than being passed on to a totally new team in a property management department that is miles away from your property, you will continue to be looked after by the people you already know at the local office.
-Sarah Cooke is the main point of contact but the rest of the team assist her.
+Rebecca Quinn is the main point of contact but the rest of the team assist her.

 When an issue is reported, we follow a procedure which endeavours to get the job done as quickly as possible at best value to the client.
 It is as follows: